VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 **The Lonely Planet Kids Travel Book: A Journey Through Every Country in the World**<br>
 By Lonely Planet Kids<br>
 Publisher: Lonely Planet Global Limited, 2015<br>
-This book is only available as an eBook.
+This book is only available as an eBook on [OverDrive](https://nlb.overdrive.com/media/2462486).

 Take a world tour through 200 countries with this brand new edition of the bestselling kids' version of Lonely Planet's popular The Travel Book, loaded with thousands of amazing facts on wildlife, how people live, sports, hideous and mouthwatering food, festivals and a wide range of other quirky insights on every page.
 Every single country gets its own dedicated page, and a mix of photography and beautiful illustrations brings each land to life.

 Synopsis from [Lonely Planet](https://lonelyplanet.com).<br><br>
-This eBook is available on [OverDrive](https://nlb.overdrive.com/media/2462486).

 <a href="https://nlb.ovedrive.com/media/1803402"><img src="/images/diyresources/secondary/tt-wrinkle.jpg" alt="A Wrinkle in Time book cover" style="width: 40%;"></a>